Aniketsingh12/Sonari/README.md

 | `/welcome` | The landing page, always reachable (handy for demo videos) |

 Opening an agent from the agents home makes it the *active* one (carried in an `X-Business-Id` header) and takes you to `/dashboard`.
-The sidebar's agent chip always links back to `/` to switch. **Bookings** and the booking-only call filters only appear in the nav for the receptionist — an instruction-driven agent's dashboard shows conversations instead.
+The nav pill's agent chip always links back to `/` to switch. **Bookings** and the booking-only call filters only appear in the nav for the receptionist — an instruction-driven agent's dashboard shows conversations instead.

 ### Sharing an agent